Mogier/SemOpsNeo4j/README.md

 - Get those programms :
   1. [TreeGenerator](https://github.com/Mogier/terms-analysis)
   2. [GexfParser](https://github.com/Mogier/GexfParserForNeo4jDB)
-- Open all three project in Eclipse.
+- Open all three projects in Eclipse.
 - Add TreeGenerator and GexfParser to SemOpsNeo4j's buildpath.
 - Make sure you have a Wordnet dictionnary in your computer.
 - Make sure you've edited the config.ini file in TreeGenerator repository.